rcac-geo/workshop-qgis/episodes/coding.md

 #### The first way

-When you create a QgsVectorLayer or QgsRasterLayer object, it's just a layer in memory.
-It doesn't automatically get added to the QGIS map canvas.
-You have more control over the layer's properties and how it's loaded.
-You can set things like the layer's CRS, geometry type, and other options before adding it to the map.
+There are two steps to load data.
+* First, data is loaded in memory.
+* Second, the data is added to QGIS map canvas.
+This is not necessary.

 ##### (1) Load Vector Data